arrayfire/arrayfire-windows-scripts/README.md

 AF_DIR              | ArrayFire source code directory
 DEPS_DIR            | Where the dependencies are extracted from the `arrayfire_deps.zip` file.
 Ideally workspace/dependencies
 CPU, CUDA, OPENCL   | To select which backends to use, set them to ON.
-To deselect, set them to OFF GRAPHICS            | Enable or disable building graphics.
+To deselect, set them to OFF UNIFIED             | To select the unified backend, set it to ON.
+To deselect, set it to OFF GRAPHICS            | Enable or disable building graphics.
 Default is off TESTS               | ON to build tests, OFF to not build tests EXAMPLES            | ON to build examples, OFF to not build examples